Loveable Lemons

 • In another saucepan, frying pan, or a Dutch oven, melt the butter over medium heat.
 Once melted, add the garlic oil.

-• Add the Aborio rice.
-Saute the rice in the butter oil mixture until translucent.
+• Add the aborio rice.
+Sauté the rice in the butter oil mixture until translucent.

 • Once the rice is translucent, add a soup ladle of chicken stock - one at a time - to the rice.
 Stir the rice until absorbed.
 Once the liquid is absorbed, add another ladle of warm stock.
 Do this until almost all the stock is gone and the rice is no longer al dente.